bkonkle/nakago/website/docs/tutorial.md

 );
 ```

-Next, add the following to your `config/default.toml` file:
+Next, add the following values to your `config/local.toml.example` file as a hint, so that new developers know they need to reach out to you for real values when they create their own `config/local.toml` file:

 ```toml
 [auth]